Cairo City – The Beating Heart of Egypt

 What are the top attractions in Cairo?

-The Giza Pyramids, the Egyptian Museum, Khan El Khalili, the Citadel, Al-Azhar Mosque, and the Hanging Church are among the top must-see places in Cairo.
+Top attractions include the Giza Pyramids, the Egyptian Museum, Khan El Khalili, the Citadel, Al-Azhar Mosque, and the Hanging Church.

 Is Cairo safe for tourists?